ThetaData-API/thetadata-python/README.md

 display the date this was last updated, the API version, and the Theta Terminal version the documentation uses.

+Documentation

+An updated documentation of this api can be found here: https://thetadata-api.github.io/PythonAPI/

 Additional Information